aloxe/huwindity/README.md

 ## What has been added
 - CI to deploy via FTP to any server
-- css are processed directly by 11ty
+- Tailwind css are processed directly by 11ty
 - adding navigation menu generated from pages
+- Handle markdown with style

 ## What I plan to add
 - responsive image processor